vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 No. You must rotate keys either through the re-encrypt/shallow rekey process or with a PowerCLI script (see the Code Samples section above).

 ### What should I test before going to production?
 Test the complete lifecycle: encryption, vMotion, backup/restore, key provider changes, disaster recovery failover, and host reboots.
 Verify your monitoring catches key provider failures.
 Practice recovery scenarios including vCenter rebuild and key provider restoration.
-Document all procedures and ensure your team is trained.

 ### What's the impact on Storage vMotion with encrypted VMs?
 Storage vMotion of encrypted VMs works normally.

 ### How do I handle encryption in a stretched cluster?
-For stretched clusters, ensure both sites have access to the same key provider, and that the key provider is highly available.
+For stretched clusters, make sure both sites have access to the same key provider, and that the key provider is highly available.

 ### What are the implications for array-based replication?
 Since VM Encryption happens at the hypervisor level, array-based replication will replicate the encrypted data.
-Test your array-based recovery procedures to ensure encrypted VMs can be registered and powered on at the replica site.
+Test your array-based recovery procedures to verify encrypted VMs can be registered and powered on at the replica site.

 ### Can I use VM Encryption with NSX?
 Yes, VM Encryption is fully compatible with NSX.
 The two technologies operate at different layers - VM Encryption protects data at rest while NSX can provide network encryption for data in transit.
-Using both provides defense in depth for sensitive workloads.

 ### What should I know about encryption and memory dumps?
 By default, ESX never writes encryption keys to memory dumps.
 This means support teams can safely analyze memory dumps without risk of key exposure.
 However, this also means encrypted VM memory contents won't be readable in dumps, which may affect troubleshooting capabilities.

 ### How do I estimate the CPU overhead of encryption?
 Modern CPUs with AES-NI instructions handle encryption very efficiently.
 Typical overhead is 2-5% for most workloads, but all workloads vary.
 CPU impact is higher during initial encryption, rekey operations, or if VMs are actively swapping.
-Monitor CPU ready time and usage during pilot deployments to understand impact in your environment.
+Monitor CPU ready time and usage during pilot deployments.

 ### Can I use encryption with third-party multipathing software?
 VM Encryption operates above the storage layer, so it's compatible with any multipathing solution supported by vSphere.
 The encryption is transparent to storage connectivity, whether using native vSphere multipathing or third-party solutions.

 ### What's the difference between host encryption mode and VM encryption?
 Host encryption mode is an ESX state that allows the host to run encrypted VMs.
 It's automatically enabled when needed and doesn't encrypt the host itself.
 VM encryption specifically protects individual VM files.
-The two work together but serve different purposes in the encryption framework.

 ### How do I migrate from legacy encryption solutions?
 If you're currently using in-guest encryption or third-party encryption tools, plan a phased migration.
 You can run both solutions temporarily, decrypt at the guest level, then enable VM Encryption.
 Test thoroughly as some legacy solutions may conflict with vSphere encryption features.